microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 | trng       | Example application project for TRNG     |
 | aes        | Example application project for AES      |

-# Crypto Accelerator Module APIs
+# CAM APIs

-The included demonstration projects provide examples of the various Crypto Accelerator Module features.
-The application project needs to include the Common Crypto driver in the crypto/common_crypto folder.
-The Common Crypto API and associated hardware wrappers invoke the Crypto Accelerator Module library files.
+The included demonstration projects provide examples of the various CAM features.
+The application project needs to include the Crypto Library in the crypto/common_crypto folder.
+The Crypto Library API and associated hardware wrappers invoke the pre-compiled CAM driver files.

-The Crypto Accelerator Module library can function independently by utilizing the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).
+The pre-compiled CAM driver files can function independently by utilizing the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).

 # MISRA

-A MISRA scan has been conducted on the Crypto Accelerator Module library source files.
+A MISRA scan has been conducted on the pre-compiled CAM driver source files.
 The source files are Misra compliant for Required and Mandatory rules.

 # Benchmarking

 ### Performance Benchmarking
-The following benchmarking results were obtained while testing the Common Crypto APIs that utilize the Crypto Accelerator Module library.
+The following benchmarking results were obtained while testing the Crypto Library APIs that utilize the pre-compiled CAM driver files.

 Benchmarking parameters: Device clock speed set to 200 MHz